What is Japanese Tanegashima Gun (hinawajū)?

 Cut the pan cover (open it), pull the trigger, and fire: When the trigger is pulled, the lit matchcord strikes the pan, igniting the gunpowder in the chamber, and the bullet is fired.

-Use of Matchlock Guns in Battle
+Use of Tanegashima Guns in Battle

 When the matchlock gun first arrived, it was an expensive weapon used by top-level generals.
 As mass production increased and the weapon became more widespread, it became the primary weapon of Ashigaru, the foot soldiers.
 A gun, once you learn how to fire it, can inflict damage on an enemy much further away than a spear, so there is no doubt it became a formidable threat in battle.